');

 About Sandy, OR

-Sandy is a mid-sized city in Oregon with a population of 12,738 residents.
-The median household income is $102,201 per year, which is above the national average.
-The median age in Sandy is 38.5 years.
+Sandy is a mid-sized city located in Oregon with a population of 12,738 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $102,201 per year, which is 36% above the national median of $75,149.
+The median age of 38.5 years is close to the US median age of 38.9 years.

 How Sandy Ranks in Oregon